-- The floor – this comprises a total of 6 boards, with five boards that measure 1 x 4 inches and one that measures 1 x 6 inches.
+- The floor – comprises a total of 6 boards, with five boards that measure 1 x 4 inches and one that measures 1 x 6 inches.
 A landing pad should be provided for the bees at the entrance.

 - The total hive capacity is 282 L, this being the optimum space requirement for the honey bees to produce at their peak.

-- Golden ratio – overall dimension of the beehive follows the concept of the Golden rectangle that has been in use for centuries among artists, mathematicians, and architects.
+- Golden ratio – the overall dimension of the beehive follows the concept of the Golden rectangle that has been in use for centuries among artists, mathematicians, and architects.
 This concept exists in nature and is believed to be ascetically pleasing, unlike rectangles that lack the golden ratio.
-The Golden ratio is common in nature and can be seen in base of pine cones, the spiral nature of nautilus cells, human body parts, and many more.
+The Golden ratio is common in nature and can be seen in the base of pine cones, the spiral nature of nautilus cells, human body parts, and many more.

 - The hive entrance measures about 9 mm x 5 cm wide, perfectly fitting for the worker bees to move in and out of the beehive.
 An optional entrance can be situated in the lowest super.
-This second hole will serve an important purpose, since the bees tend to be quite far from the floor when coming into the hive the first time.
+This second hole will serve an important purpose since the bees tend to be quite far from the floor when coming into the hive for the first time.
 The second hole provides the needed convenience for the young colonies as they grow.
-By the end of the first year and beginning of the second year, the combs will have reached the vicinity of the hive floor.
+By the end of the first year and the beginning of the second year, the combs will have reached the vicinity of the hive floor.
 They can then begin to utilize the lower entrance at this point.
 It is important to note that the entrances can be closed off when not required.

 - The flat roof – can be designed using 6 boards that measure 1 x 4 inches each.
 However, it is important to consider your local climate if you decide to make your own Perone beehive.
 The flat roof is the most ideal in areas that experience warm to temperate weather and with little rain.
 Conversely, a gabled roof will surface for areas that experience heavy rainfall.
 The gabled roof will also work well in extremely cold areas.